THE MUDDLE FAMILIES

 John 1834-1889 Charles 1837-1878 Stephen 1841-1841 Sarah Ann 1843-1844

-William and Mary’s eldest child was John Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 13 April 1834.
+William and Mary’s eldest child was John Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 13 April 1834.
 In the census of 6 June 1841 John, at the age of 7, was living with his parents and grandfather at Browns Nest in High Hurstwood.
 John became an orphan in June 1844; both his parents having died in the space of fifteen months.

 On 28 January 1856 John, at the age of about 22 (though he gave his age as 19), enlisted as Private 4375 in the 9th Regiment of Foot at Castlebar, County Mayo, Ireland.
 He received a bounty of £9 for enlisting and was described as being 5ft 4ins tall.
 How John came to be in Castlebar from being in Sussex five years earlier is a mystery.
 John and some other Castlebar recruits were then marched south the 90 miles to the Regimental Depot at Limerick over a period of 11 days, and John then spent 43 days, most of the period to the end of March, in hospital.
 John remained at the Regimental Depot at Limerick for nearly 18 months until on 20 July 1857 he was one of a group of 21 men from the 9th Regiment that were attached to the 1st Battalion of the 1st Regiment of Foot (then known as The Royal Regiment of Foot) at Curragh Camp, County Kildare, Ireland.[3]
 Five days later on 25 July 1857 this group of men was transferred to the 1st Battalion of the 1st Regiment of Foot, and were given double service numbers; John's was 4375/407.
 The regiment was at Curragh Camp until 3 August then transferred to Glasgow in Scotland where they embarked for India.
 By the end of 1857 they were stationed at Secundarabad in central India.